UW-GDA/gda_course_2021/resources/project/README.md

 When you initialize, select to include a README.md and include a .gitignore for Python.

-Don’t stress too much about the specifics of the repo - these are not permanent, and you can always change repo names, or start over entirely (just copy and add existing files in the first commit).
+Don’t stress too much about the specifics of the repo - these are not permanent, and you can always change repo names, or start over entirely (just copy and add existing files as a first commit).
 One of the goals here is to gain more experience using git (potentially for collaborative work), and you’re inevitably going to make some mistakes along the way.
+Best to do it here, where stakes are pretty low.

 If you’ve decided to do a group project, pick someone to initiate and manage the repo, add each other as collaborators, and make sure all can access and commit to the repo.
 Send me with a direct message on Slack (including everyone on the project), so I can help make sure all of the permissions are set up correctly.